Leci37/LLM-Financial-Chatbot-Spanish-Training-and-Development-from-Raw-PDFs/README.md

 ## **Example Questions Answered**

 1. **Transfers outside the Euro Zone:**
+   - ¿Puedes calcularme las comisiones para una transferencia fuera de la Zona €, de 10.000€ con las comisiones a cargo del socio?
-   - Can you calculate the fees for a transfer outside the Euro Zone of €10,000 with the fees borne by the partner?
+   _- Can you calculate the fees for a transfer outside the Euro Zone of €10,000 with the fees borne by the partner?_

-2. **Investment Funds:**
+3. **Investment Funds:**
+   - ¿Qué nivel de riesgo tiene el fondo de inversión, CI Environment ISR?
-   - What is the risk level of the investment fund CI Environment ISR?
+   _- What is the risk level of the investment fund CI Environment ISR?_

-3. **Active Loans:**
+5. **Active Loans:**
+   - ¿Qué requisitos hay que cumplir para solicitar un préstamo postgrado?
-   - What are the requirements to apply for a postgraduate loan?
+   _- What are the requirements to apply for a postgraduate loan?_

----

 This chatbot will be a valuable tool for employees and customers, simplifying access to financial information and enhancing user experience.